Daoenti/Gatewalkers/Story/14 - Into The Court.md

 Paintings of [[Kneepo the Slim]] kneeling before [[Count Renalc]].
 War with elves, the beginning of the Enubliet Curse.
 The paintings are magically enchanted.

 # The Artist's Den
 Painting of [[Kneepo the Slim]] sitting on a throne, dying elves all around his feet.
 A second figure of [[Kneepo the Slim]] is in the background peering out of the trees at the elves.
 An insectoid creature comes through a door, covered in painted symbols, "I will paint your death".
+Upon killing the insectoid fae we desecrated the painting by adding our own flair, including a blindfold over the second image of [[Kneepo the Slim]], which caused [[Maialen]] to have her vision temporarily obstructed.
+Afterwards she tested putting a blindfold on the poppet that she has been carrying with the same effect.